QualiTorque/terraform-provider-torque/docs/data-sources/space_blueprint.md

 page_title: "torque_space_blueprint Data Source - terraform-provider-torque"
 subcategory: ""
 description: |-
-  Returns details of a published blueprint in blueprints catalog.
+  Returns details of a blueprint in the specified space
 ---

 # torque_space_blueprint (Data Source)

-Returns details of a published blueprint in blueprints catalog.
+Returns details of a blueprint in the specified space

 ## Example Usage